-Black Friday Had Lower Crowds Than Expected In Some Places, Are Americans Experiencing Black Friday Fatigue?
+Black Friday Had Lower Crowds Than Expected In Some Places: Are Americans Experiencing Black Friday Fatigue?

 Black Friday crowds failed to turn up in at least two U.S. cities, and more than one retail analyst is convinced that the shopping holiday is slowly becoming a thing of the past.

-For years now, Black Friday, the unofficial opening of the Christmas shopping season, has been the scene of huge crowds, lines down the street, and even people camping out overnight, in order to snag once-in-a-lifetime deals designed to get customers through the doors.
+For years now, Black Friday — the unofficial opening of the Christmas shopping season — has been the scene of huge crowds, lines down the street, and even people camping out overnight in order to snag once-in-a-lifetime deals.
 So extreme have been the excesses of Black Friday that more than one store has seen the crowds divulge into verbal altercations, fistfights, or even riots.

 And in a couple of places, at least, it seems that the enthusiasm for black Friday may be waning.